 Badusha has a flaky texture and is hand-rolled dough in the shape of discs that are fried in ghee and then dipped in sugar syrup.

 It is very, very sweet, while the sugar syrup gives the dish its alluring glaze.
 It is often garnished with nuts, dried fruits, and even coconut flakes.
 It is a common dessert in many South Indian weddings, and it is often served warm but is just as delicious eaten cold from the fridge.

 8 – Kheer

 A bowl of shimmering, sweet milk, speckled with rice, nuts, and saffron and laced delicately with sugar, this humble kheer is a symbol of celebration in most Indian families.
-It is prepared to celebrate everything from New Year to Diwali, or even for a simple family get together.
+It is prepared to celebrate everything from New Year to Diwali, or even for a simple family get-together.

 Similar to the South Indian payasam, kheer is a simple and humble rice pudding that can be eaten with a spoon or straight from a cup.
 It is often the first thing that is served at weddings and festivals to start proceedings off on a sweet note.

 Made with milk, sugar, rice, and either semolina or tapioca pearls, this is the quintessential Indian sweet that is a mark of joy, celebration, and any kind of good news.
-It can be had warm or cold and is garnished with nuts, raisins, saffron, and even vanilla essence.
+It can be eaten warm or cold and is garnished with nuts, raisins, saffron, and even vanilla essence.

 9 – Ras Malai

-A devilishly rich clotted cream dumpling, soaked in a decadent rabdi bath of thickened, flavored milk, the ras malai is soft, juicy, and rife with creamy goodness.
+A devilishly rich clotted cream dumpling soaked in a decadent rabdi bath of thickened, flavored milk, the ras malai is soft, juicy, and rife with creamy goodness.